EDCD/EDDI/SpeechResponder/Help.md

-﻿# Scripting with EDDI
+﻿# Templating with EDDI

-EDDI's speech responder uses Cottle for scripting.
+EDDI's speech responder uses Cottle for templating.
 Cottle has a number of great features, including:

     * Ability to set and update variables, including arrays
     * Loops
     * Conditionals
     * Subroutines

-Information on how to write Cottle scripts is available at http://r3c.github.io/cottle/#toc-2, and EDDI's default scripts use a lot of the functions available.
+Information on how to write Cottle templates is available at http://r3c.github.io/cottle/#toc-2, and EDDI's default templates use a lot of the functions available.

+## State Variables

+Cottle does not retain state between templates, but EDDI provides a way of doing this with state variables.
+State variables are provided to each Cottle template, and templates can set state variables that will be made available in future templates.

+State variables are available for individual templates in the 'state' object.
+Note that state variables are not persistent, and the state is empty whenever EDDI restarts.

 ## EDDI Functions